PoshBot-vSphere/PoshBot.vSphere/CONTRIBUTING.md

 # Contributing to the PoshBot.vSphere Plugin
 We are so happy you are willing to help!
 Honestly, whether it's code related (new commands, code fixes, enhancements, bugs) or even non-code contributions (documentation, spelling, videos, localization) we will 100% accept the help!
 Also - we are here to help.
 This is a great project that was born out of the VMware {Code} 2020 Hackathon.
 Hackathons promote learning and we intend to keep it that way.
 This is a great project to start to get used to things like forking and pull requests - reach out if you have any questions at all.

+***Note*** The dev branch is the main working branch on this repo - it's where you will find all of the new features, functionality, and bug fixes.
+You can only submit Pull Requests to the dev branch.
+Master is protected and will only be updated when we deem enough functionality to warrant a new release to the PowerShell Gallery.

 The PoshBot.vSphere plugin follows the GitHub flow methodology.
-Basically, fork the repository, pull it down local, create a branch, commit some changes, push to back to your forked copy, and issue a Pull Request.
+Basically, fork the repository, pull it down local, create a branch (based off dev), commit some changes, push to back to your forked copy, and issue a Pull Request.
 We will review and merge!
 It's as easy as that!

-## Steps for hackathon team to push code to the repo
+If you know exactly what's happening - go ahead and contribute away - if you need a little push, let me walk you through a common scenario of creating a new command...

+## Common Scenario for creating a new PoshBot.vSphere command
+1. First things first, you will need to fork this repo to your own GitHub account.
+This part is easy, and completely GUI based.
+Head to this repositories [landing page](https://github.com/PoshBot-vSphere/PoshBot.vSphere).
+See that cool little `Fork` option in the top right hand corner - yeah, click it!

 1. Create a new directory and clone the repository (only need to do this once)
 ```
 mkdir c:\pb